Juniper/contrail-installer/README.md

 # OpenContrail+Devstack

-R1.06 and trunk currently work with stable/havana and trunk of devstack.
+R1.06 and trunk of contrail-installer currently work with stable/havana, stable/icehouse and trunk of devstack.

     git clone git@github.com:openstack-dev/devstack